My name is Glenn Wolsey (pronounced Wool-Z) and I live in the beautiful country of New Zealand.

 While changing on a regular basis, my 'stable' of software consists of:

-Byword - All the content on this weblog, including this Colophon page you're reading right now have been written directly into Byword in John Gruber's fabulous Markdown.
-I thoroughly enjoy the simple writing environment in Byword across both platforms.
-The iCloud sync isn't too bad either!
+Writer Pro - The majority of the content on this weblog, including this Colophon page you're reading right now was written in Writer using John Gruber's fabulous Markdown.

 Pocket - The iOS application in conjunction with the native Mac application are fed in via the Safari bookmarklet.
 Pocket stores hundreds upon hundreds of articles, photos, and videos I've noted interested in catching up on in my own time.